 - Understand how your audience interacts with your content and the content of your competitors

 - Learn how to create better pieces of content that will increase audience engagement with your brand

 Before you proceed, you ought to know that reoptimizing your content has one major benefit.
 Revisiting the old content creates an opportunity to refresh it by removing outdated data and adding something new.

-Without the right Google-approved guidance, you’ll see yourself working for months or years doing the same thing with no avail.
-To many of you, optimizing content is done over and over again with no guarantee that your rankings or traffic will soar because all that was done was dependent on guessworks.
+Without the right Google-approved guidance, you’ll see yourself working for months or years doing the same thing to no avail.
+To many of you, optimizing content is done over and over again with no guarantee that your rankings or traffic will soar because all that was done was dependent on guesswork.

 Not resolving important issues could cause you a lot.
 It may look small at first; spammy keywords in your content, irrelevant paragraphs to the title, or over-optimizing.

 As a matter of fact, it’s easy to ignore when you first started off.
 But have you ever thought about what would happen a few years down the road when you have 100’s of content on your website?

 Now, that’s not the case if you use BiQ.
 The content intelligence module will help you solve content optimization problems and take away all the possibilities of not knowing where or what to optimize.
 Let’s look at what problems content intelligence is born to solve.